 The best kids experiences share three things:

-A simple framework parents can use to choose the right class by age, attention span, and event type.
+A simple framework parents can use to choose the right class by age, attention span, event type, and engaging activity ideas for different ages and occasions.

 Clear Structure